lumigo-io/lumigo-node/README.md

 ## Usage

 ### With Lambda Layers:
-* Use the latest ARN version [from this table](https://github.com/lumigo-io/lumigo-node/blob/master/LAYERS.md)
+* Use the latest ARN version [from these tables](https://github.com/lumigo-io/lumigo-node/blob/master/layers)
 ### With Serverless framework:
 * Install the [**serverless-lumigo-plugin**](https://github.com/lumigo-io/serverless-lumigo-plugin/blob/master/README.md)